navgurukul/chanakya/questions/unitaryMethod/unitMethodChoice1.md

 ### English

-If 4 taps can fill 80 glasses in 12 minutes, how much time will 40 taps take to fill 400 glasses? how much time would be required?
+If 4 taps can fill 80 glasses in 12 minutes, how much time will 40 taps take to fill 400 glasses?

 ### Hinglish